-Basic ADA Requirements
+B. Basic ADA Requirements

-For all new construction projects the following requirements are applicable:
+For All DCA "new construction" projects the following requirements are applicable:

-- The common areas that are for public use at covered multifamily dwellings under the Act must meet the ADAAG.
-For example, a rental office in a multifamily residential development or a convenience store located in that development would be covered under Title III of the ADA. - Public accommodations does not include portions of privately owned rental housing used exclusively as residences, but does include areas within such facilities that are available to the general public such as rental offices, parking areas and community rooms for rent by non-residents. - Specifically, rental offices that serve the public must comply with the access requirements of the ADA, Title III (that is, if they are constructed for first occupancy after

-- January 26, 1993), and they must be constructed to comply with ADAAG.
-If constructed before that date, architectural barriers must be removed if doing so is readily achievable. - Social service programs operated by a housing provider that are available to nonresidents would be considered public accommodations and must be accessible under Title III.
+- The "common areas" that are for public use at "covered multifamily dwellings" under the Act must meet the ADAAG.
+For example, a "rental office" in a multifamily residential development or a convenience store located in that development would be covered under Title III of the ADA. - Public accommodations do not include portions of privately owned rental housing used exclusively as residences, but does include areas within such facilities that are available to the general public such as "rental offices, parking areas and community rooms for rent by non-residents". - Specifically, "rental offices" that serve the public must comply with the access requirements of the ADA, Title III (that is, if they are constructed for "first occupancy" after January 26, 1993), and they must be constructed to comply with ADAAG.
+If constructed before that date, "architectural barriers" must be removed if doing so is "readily achievable." - Social service programs operated by a housing provider that are "available to nonresidents" would be considered public accommodations and must be accessible under Title III.